digideskio/support-tools/ftdc/README.md

 This document describes some requirements, a strawman design, and a proof-of-concept implementation for a full-time data capture facility for mongod.
-The goal is to capture time-series data useful for analyzing issues in production after the fact.
+The goal is to capture time-series data useful for analyzing issues in production.
 A good analogy is the "flight data recorder" or "black box" used to capture real-time data on airplanes for later analysis.

+Goals and requirements:

+* Collect timeseries metrics in mongod to enable post-mortem RCA and analysis of recurring problems for support and engineering team.

+* It should be unobtrusive, not noticeable to a customer until it is needed in the wake of an incident.

 * The facility should be on full time, enabled by default.

-* It should be unobtrusive, not noticeable to a customer until it is needed in the wake of an incident.

-* It should retain as much data for as long as possible, at as high a sampling rate as possible, conistent with minimal performance and space impact.
+* It should retain as much data for as long as possible, at as high a sampling rate as possible, consistent with minimal performance and space impact.

 * It should have customer-configurable parameters to control sampling rate, classes of data captured, retention period, and space utilization.

+* Flexible schema: can accommodate platform specific and optional measurements

+Rationale

+* RCA of production issues is very difficult without a full array of data

+* Currently, we have two primary sources of timeseries data: log files and MMS
+    * Log files do not capture everything and are often at too low verbosity
+    * MMS has a different set of goals and audience
+        * sampling rate is too coarse, retention of data too short.
+        * we have to support customers who cannot or will not use MMS

 ### Data to capture